jaxolydian/clock-program-nolayout/README.md

-# clock-program-nolayout
+# nlClock 🕒

+Use this simple program to keep track of the date/time using a Java applet.

-It is not recommended to fork this repository to use as a template
+It is not recommended to fork this repository to use as a template due to its unneccessary nature.

+This program is mostly a demonstration piece to show my current knowledge for any future employers.

 ---
-`!!!
-YOU MUST PLACE LOGO.PNG IN A FOLDER IN SRC CALLED "IMGS" OR IT WILL NOT WORK !!!`
+*`Working on: Gouda`*